Siraat-cyber-academy/sc-900-certification-mcqs-01/test-02/01-27/12-azure-ad-editions.md

 **Question 12**

 ## 🌍 Scenario
-At **SkyNetics Corp**, the IT department is planning to roll out **Azure Active Directory (Azure AD)** for identity and access management.
-A discussion arises: *Do all editions of Azure Active Directory provide the exact same set of features, or are there differences between them?*
+At **SkyNetics Corp**, the IT department is planning to roll out **Microsoft Entra ID (previously known as Azure Active Directory – Azure AD)** for identity and access management.
+A discussion arises: *Do all editions of Microsoft Entra ID provide the exact same set of features, or are there differences between them?*

 ---